Gong Lei (footballer): Tahiti

-After living in Tahiti for three years, he was nationalised in 1993, going on to score for Tahiti in the final of the 1993 South Pacific Mini Games, in a 3–0 win against Fiji.
+After living in Tahiti for three years, he was naturalized in 1993, going on to score for Tahiti in the final of the 1993 South Pacific Mini Games, in a 3–0 win against Fiji.

 Managerial career

-Gong became a football commentator and pundit in 2002, providing analysis to CCTV sports channel for La Liga before he gained his first Head coaching position with second tier Chinese club Gansu Tianma F.C. before the start of the 2003 league season.
+Gong became a football commentator and pundit in 2002, providing analysis to CCTV sports channel for La Liga before he gained his first Head coaching position with second-tier Chinese club Gansu Tianma F.C. before the start of the 2003 league season.
 The club had high expectations for the season after they brought in English international Paul Gascoigne into the team, however Gong lost his influential marquee player after the club's owners had a dispute with the player over wages.
 This saw results decline and the club's owners decided to move to Ningbo, rename themselves Ningbo Yaoma while ending the campaign in a disappointing 11th-place finish before Gong left the team.

 After several years out of management Gong returned as an assistant coach to top tier club Shaanxi Chanba in 2007 before becoming the caretaker manager after the club's manager Cheng Yaodong resigned from the team.
 Gong's return to Head coaching was brief and Zhu Guanghu was soon brought in while he returned to his assistant duties.
 Gong would work with several further managers and stayed with the club as they moved to Guizhou and renamed themselves Guizhou Renhe before the owners asked him to be the caretaker manager once again while the club looked for a new manager before the start of the 2013 league campaign.
 The club did not bring anyone in before the start of the season and results under Gong improved over the course of the campaign, which resulted him guiding the club to their first ever Chinese FA Cup when they beat Guangzhou Evergrande F.C. in the 2013 Chinese FA Cup final.

 On 3 June 2016, Gong Lei was named as vice-president of Suning Sports which its parent company, Suning Holdings Group, acquired a controlling stake in Inter Milan.
+In 2024, he was named the manager for Guangxi Lanhang in the China League Two.
+His contract with Guangxi Lanhang was terminated on May 1, 2025.